 - 1.1.1 Accounting systems are usually designed around a 'double entry' booking keeping principle.
 The double entry book keeping principle means that for every entry into the system there is an equal and opposite entry that should maintain the 'balance' between the accounts. - 1.1.2 So, for example, if somebody at the till sells a stamp for £1 paid in cash then the stock account would be reduced by £1 value of stock and the cash on hand account would be increased by £1 - overall the balance between the accounts would be unchanged. - 1.1.3 As part of the process of financial control, it would be normal for the value of stamps to be physically counted and recorded (stock value) and the value of cash on hand physically counted and recorded (cash value) and these two values compared ('reconciled') to what is recorded in the accounting system. - 1.1.4 The sub post office uses specialised terminals to conduct business using the Horizon system.
 This activity is recorded in messages of two types - transaction messages and event messages.
-The messages are transmitted to and from the Horizon data centre managed by Fujitsu - 1.1.5 The Horizon system developed and managed by Fujitsu is integrated to a number of other systems controlled by Post Office Ltd (POL) and various 3rd parties (for example, the Driver Vehicle Licensing Agency (DVLA), merchants services providers for debit card services and E-Top Up for mobile phone credit).
+The messages are transmitted to and from the Horizon data centre managed by Fujitsu. - 1.1.5 The Horizon system developed and managed by Fujitsu is integrated to a number of other systems controlled by Post Office Ltd (POL) and various 3rd parties (for example, the Driver Vehicle Licensing Agency (DVLA), merchants services providers for debit card services (such as Link no. Link is used for Banking which is different from a Debit card process) highlighted text now removed and E-Top Up for mobile phone credit).
 This full set of systems and the operational processes supporting them, I will refer to as the Post Office Limited Operating Environment